 Subject specific learning outcomes and competences

 Overview of LANs and practical skill with cabling.
-Configuration of routers and switches.
+Configuration of routers.

 Generic learning outcomes and competences

-Network troubleshooting: physical, link, and network layers.
+Cabling.
+Network troubleshooting: physical and link layers.
 Overview and selection of routing protocols.
 Configuring a router.
 The contents of the course corresponds to CCNA 1 and CCNA 2 courses.

-Students gain practical skills with switch configuration, Ethernet technology virtual LANs (VLANs).
-The course also deals with IP addressing, routing, basic configuration of routers, routing protocol RIP, and access control list configuration.
-The content of the course covers CCNA 1 (Introduction to Networks) and CCNA 2 (Routing and Switching Essentails).
+Students gain practical skill with cabling systems, Ethernet technology and IP addressing.
+Routing, basic configuration of routers, setting routing protocols RIP and IGRP, and access lists configuration.
+The contents of the course covers CCNA 1 and CCNA 2.